ashrae27/Final-Project/Defensive/Blue Team/README.md

  - Patch: Virus or Malware
  - Add an better antivirus or update the antivirus
  - Why It Works: Antivirus remove malicious threats against computers.
+ - Any antivirus covers more than 1 viruses and protecting the computer.